 Q. Are i-SPEED cameras rated for High G applications?

-All i-SPEED cameras come with a robust High-G rated version which is designed for industrial use.
-For more information on the specific G-Shock rating for individual cameras, refer to that cameras datasheet.
+Yes, each i-SPEED camera model is available with an optional rugged High-G rated package designed for industrial use.
+For information on the specific G-Shock rating for individual cameras, please refer to that camera's datasheet.

 Q. What does my trigger position mean?

 The camera by default is set to 50% trigger.
 This means that if a recording is 10 seconds, there will be 5 seconds of video before the trigger and 5 seconds after the trigger.
 If the camera is set to 20% trigger, there will be 2 seconds of video before the trigger and 8 seconds after.